 }

-Note that the value of Yes is an integer of 1.
-This will be useful when we write the GraphQL query in Java.
+The value of Yes is an integer of 1.
+This value is useful when you write the GraphQL query in Java™.

-More detailed documentation about Adobe Commerce GraphQL can be found here.
+Read more detailed documentation about Adobe Commerce GraphQL here.

 Use the IDE of your choice to import the Venia project.
 Screenshots used are from the Visual Studio Code IDE.